AaronCQL/serious-collection/CS2107/notes.md

 ### Cross Site Request Forgery (CSRF)

-A type of **authorization attack** on web apps, where an attacker attacks a web user by issuing a forged request to a vulnerable web server on behalf of the victim user.
+A type of **authorisation attack** on web apps, where an attacker attacks a web user by issuing a forged request to a vulnerable web server on behalf of the victim user.
 This **exploits the server's trust of the client**.

 **With the victim clicking on a URL**: